saymrwulf/llm-playground/notes.md

-2023-12-05T04:08:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2023-12-05T19:18:00 - Implementing approach from a new paper read last night (llm-playground) 2023-12-05T20:03:00 - Late-night bugfix on financial RL environment (llm-playground)
+2023-12-05T04:08:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2023-12-05T19:18:00 - Implementing approach from a new paper read last night (llm-playground) 2023-12-05T20:03:00 - Late-night bugfix on financial RL environment (llm-playground) 2023-12-10T00:02:00 - Minor doc updates: linking to article on quantization (llm-playground)